evagorasmakridis/starter-hugo-academic/content/authors/admin/_index.md

   url: https://www.ucy.ac.cy/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include autonomous systems and more specifically in networked control systems, and data-driven sequential decision-making (Reinforcement Learning), with applications in quadrotor navigation, resource management, and wireless link adaptation and scheduling.
+bio: My research interests include autonomous systems in networks, distributed optimization, and data-driven sequential decision-making (Reinforcement Learning), with applications in quadrotor navigation, resource management, and wireless link adaptation and scheduling.

 # Interests to show in About widget
 interests:
+- Distributed Optimization
 - Networked Control Systems
 - Autonomous Systems
-- Distributed Optimization
 - Reinforcement Learning

 # Education to show in About widget